Andrew Benintendi Player Props: White Sox vs. Giants

 |Games w/1+ RBI

-- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.
+- The pitching staff for the Giants has a collective 9.2 K/9, the seventh-best in MLB.

-- The Giants' 3.89 team ERA ranked 15th among all league pitching staffs.
+- The Giants' 4.71 team ERA ranks 17th across all league pitching staffs.

-- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combine to allow eight total home runs at a clip of 1.6 per game (to rank 17th in baseball).

-- Webb (0-1) takes the mound for the Giants to make his second start this season.
+- Wood will make his first start of the season for the Giants.

-- His last time out was on Thursday against the New York Yankees, when the righty went six innings, surrendering four earned runs while giving up four hits.
+- The 32-year-old left-hander started and threw 4 2/3 innings when he last appeared Wednesday, Aug.
+31 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.